The Goats are Back in Town!

-What Happened? (view our latest update)
+What Happened? (view update)

 Ten goats from Twin Willow Ranch in Milan, MI, cleared poison ivy and buckthorn on two of Gallup's islands between June 6 and June 27, 2019.
 This pilot project is part of an ongoing effort to clear out the overgrowth and invasive shrubbery as park staff work toward a long-term maintenance plan.